- The digital revolution has hurled our world into a new age where speed is king and change is the only constant.

 We still hear a lot about “business as usual” — that situation when things are following their due course and continuing as they always do.
 While “business as usual” may still be used to describe an employee’s workday, one could argue that there’s no longer such a thing for business leaders.
 The pace and magnitude of the disruption to our markets, economy and society are challenging any attempt to define normalcy and are changing the very foundation of business.
 Let’s focus on the dynamics of “business as unusual” and what they mean for executive decision-makers.

 Welcome to the Digital World

 It feels like stating the obvious, but no superlatives are strong enough to describe the intensity of the disruption brought about by the digital revolution.

 Not only did the advent of digital, connected technologies cause a deep reshuffle in the global competitive landscape (with new pure-players challenging established vendors and service providers, with the abolition of geographical barriers, with the creation of brand-new value streams).
 The digital has also triggered new dynamics where change is the only constant.
 That’s a major turning point in history, influencing almost every aspect of the way we think about and run our businesses.

 New technology developments keep shaking an increasingly fragile status quo (had you even heard of Blockchain five years ago?
 How long until 9G becomes the new standard for mobile connectivity?
-Will the term “mobile” even be used 10 years from now?).
+Will we even use the term “mobile” 10 years from now?).
 A sudden breakthrough may make the star product or process of a company obsolete overnight.

 That new breed of digitally-minded consumers is also in your workforce.
 Today, employees and potential recruits alike expect flexibility and an open career path.
 They’ve embraced the change and don’t want to be stuck with an employer who hasn’t.